MinaPecheux/Advent-Of-Code/2019/Python/README.md

 This ``__init__()`` function will be called whenever you instantiate a new variable of type ``ProgramInstance``.
 The neat thing with object-oriented programming, as I said just before, is that you can gather in the same place various variables or methods that are logically linked together; here, our class can contain other methods that implement the behavior we want one of program instance to have: a basic state check, memory updates, instructions execution...

 My final ``ProgramInstance`` class provided me with an easy-to-use interface for my actual computation functions (``process_inputs()`` and ``process_inputs_feedback()``).
 In those functions, I just create instances of the ``ProgramInstance`` class and play around with them, but the class abstracts away all the actual execution or memory management stuff so that these computation functions aren't too long.

-(This means that the true meat of the code resides in the ``ProgramInstance`` class - however, it is not that hard to understand, so I won't dive into the details here.)
+This means that the true meat of the code resides in the ``ProgramInstance`` class.

-One thing to note is that we have modified the ``process_opcode()`` method and the "input" instruction a bit to access our ``ProgramInstance`` memory rather than the global ``INPUT`` variable we had before.
-The ``process_opcode()`` now also returns a boolean representing whether or not the ``ProgramInstance`` we were executed should pause and wait for other processes to complete before resuming.
+One thing to note is that for the "read" and "write" operations, we don't use global variables anymore but instead variables stored in the ``ProgramInstance``.
+The ``process_opcode()`` now returns a boolean representing whether or not the ``ProgramInstance`` we were executed should pause and wait for other processes to complete before resuming.

 Finally, I've used a class variable called ``INSTANCE_ID`` to assign auto-incrementing IDs to my instances.
 Rather than maintaining a counter outside of the class, I can just let it take care of it and automatically generate a new integer ID whenever I create a new instance of my class.
 However, I need to be careful to reset the counter whenever I want to reset my pool of instances from scratch (in our example, whenever I want to try a new permutation of phase settings).